AshitMilne/Planet-III/semper-idem/DecamaronAlgo.md

 - **The Second Decameron (Days 11-20):** Represents the middle, a period of consolidation and continuation.
 - **The Third Decameron (Days 21-30/31):** Represents the end of the cycle, and the user's interpretation, the **open segment of the character 月**.
 This is the most crucial phase, as it holds the most weight for the next cycle due to **recency bias**.

+When the third *decameron* closes you have sight (vision) on forward progression.
+The Japanese character and the word for seeing (見える) literally gives you a view on forward momentum or progress - an eye with legs.

-This framework allows for the tracking of behavioral trends over time.
+This framework allows for the tracking of behavioral trends over time and, is a fractal expressing in larger terms on life stages (Acts I, II, III)

 ------